 Categorized: Compute Services | Trending | What's New

-On May 23, 2017, IBM released the go-live version of Kubernetes support in the IBM Bluemix Container Service.
-The IBM Bluemix Container Service now combines Docker and Kubernetes to deliver powerful tools, an intuitive user experience, and built-in security–with network isolation–to enable rapid delivery of applications all while leveraging Cloud Services including cognitive capabilities from Watson.
+On May 23, 2017, IBM released the go-live version of Kubernetes support in the IBM Cloud Container Service.
+The IBM Cloud Container Service now combines Docker and Kubernetes to deliver powerful tools, an intuitive user experience, and built-in security–with network isolation–to enable rapid delivery of applications all while leveraging Cloud Services including cognitive capabilities from Watson.

-Bluemix was announced in June 2014 as the IBM Cloud platform, providing users with a variety of compute choices as well as over 140 IBM and third party services.
-The Kubernetes capabilities on IBM Bluemix Container Service are now generally available.
+IBM announced its cloud platform in June 2014, providing users with a variety of compute choices as well as over 140 IBM and third party services.
+The Kubernetes capabilities on IBM Cloud Container Service are now generally available.

-Bluemix was announced in June 2014 as the IBM Cloud platform, providing users with a variety of compute choices as well as over 140 IBM and third party services.
-Today we are releasing a beta of the Kubernetes capabilities for IBM Bluemix Container Service.
+In June 2014, IBM announced its cloud platform, providing users with a variety of compute choices as well as over 140 IBM and third party services.
+Today we are releasing a beta of the Kubernetes capabilities for IBM Cloud Container Service.

 Try it today and let us know what you think!

 To get started, visit IBM Cloud at www.ibm.com/cloud-computing/bluemix/containers/

 Also join the discussion on Slack, https://ibm-container-service.slack.com/signup.
 If you cannot join automatically, please email firstname.lastname@example.org with your email to be added.